bormaxi8080/starred/README.md

 ## Others

+- [Tobee1406/Awesome-Google-Dorks](https://github.com/Tobee1406/Awesome-Google-Dorks) - A collection of Awesome Google Dorks.
+- [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.
 - [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) - Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
 - [The-Osint-Toolbox/Website-OSINT](https://github.com/The-Osint-Toolbox/Website-OSINT) - You will find a wealth of resources to help with your Website investigations.
 - [rshipp/awesome-malware-analysis](https://github.com/rshipp/awesome-malware-analysis) - Defund the Police.
 - [thedoubler/awesome-maps-data](https://github.com/thedoubler/awesome-maps-data) - Browse Awesome Maps + Data, where vast amounts of information are beautifully mapped and visualized!
 - [s0md3v/be-a-hacker](https://github.com/s0md3v/be-a-hacker) - roadmap for a self-taught hacker
 - [The-Osint-Toolbox/Internet-OSINT](https://github.com/The-Osint-Toolbox/Internet-OSINT) - Cast your OSINT net further a field and see what else you can discover on the Internet.
-- [AmazoniaLeaksOficial/OSINTMachineGuide](https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide) - Step-by-step guide to building a custom machine for OSINT activities.
+- [Mauro-el-Nomada/OSINTMachineGuide](https://github.com/Mauro-el-Nomada/OSINTMachineGuide) - Step-by-step guide to building a custom machine for OSINT activities.
 The Basic Package includes a robust LINUX system strengthening process, Tor browser setup, firewall installation, rotating proxy c
 - [svfat/awesome-celery](https://github.com/svfat/awesome-celery) - A curated list of awesome things related to Celery (distributed task queue)
 - [FroggMaster/FlipperZero](https://github.com/FroggMaster/FlipperZero) - A Collection of Flipper Zero Scripts / Applications / ETC...
 - [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.